DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 - BCv19 App - The performance issue fix when batch posting Sales Invoices was ported to all code bases of SD Credit Controller.

 #### Bug Fixes

+- BCv19 App - For Repayment Plans the Generate Journal Lines action was not picking up the Document No. from the No. Series specified in the Journal Batch Setup.

+- BCv19 App - An error was raised when processing Workflows of Type Email that had the CC to Credit Controller option switched on and a Credit Controller did not exist for the Customer.

+- BCv19 App - An error was raised when users clicked on the "Your Licence has Expired" message.

 - BCv19 App - In the Template Card, choosing the Output Type blanked out the Filename entered in a Template of Type Word Merge Document.